jazzband/django-nose/README.rst

   * Fixed a crash when printing options with certain verbosities.
 (Daniel Abel)
   * Broke hard dependency on MySQL.
 Support PostgreSQL.
 (Roger Hu)
   * Support SQLite, both memory- and disk-based.
 (Roger Hu and Erik Rose)
+  * Nail down versions of the package requirements.
+(Daniel Mizyrycki)

 0.1.3 (2010-04-15)